The Government has produced a calculation flowchart to help you determine how to do your calculations.

 This refers to global income generated through various avenues, namely:

-any income generated by the sale of each of your patent or the relevant products or processes
+- any income generated by the sale of each of your patents or the relevant products or processes

 Originally, companies were required to calculate proportionally the income generated by their patents as a percentage of their total income and make the necessary adjustments to the IP-generated profits to derive their RIPI.
 Companies could choose to calculate their RIPI by conducting an income-expenditure analysis for each patent or each product involving a patent.
 This is called streaming.